Bottom-up rewriting for words and terms: Inverse-preservation of recognizability

 \end{lemma}

-In order to prove this lemma, by induction over the length of derivation $\barre{s} \torok^*_\RR \barre{t}$, we introduce a notion of decomposition of a term relative to a derivation (modulo ${\RR \cup \AA}$) that starts from this term.
-Each component of the decomposition is called a {\em cascade} and the full decomposition is called a {\em bunch of cascades}.
-We shall examine, in the sequel, marked derivations of the following form:
+The proof of this lemma will be given only ten pages later, at a point where sufficient technical preparation will have been achieved.\\ In order to prove this lemma, by induction over the length of derivation $\barre{s} \torok^*_\RR \barre{t}$, we introduce a notion of decomposition of a term relative to a derivation (modulo ${\RR \cup \AA}$) that starts from this term.
+Each component of the decomposition is called a {\em cascade} and the full decomposition is called a {\em bunch of cascades}.\\ We shall examine, in the sequel, marked derivations of the following form: